DATA-ss/DATA-ss.github.io/content/blog_point_forward.md

 ---
-title: Job Description Hacker
+title: Point Forward: The Job Description Hacker
-tags: machine learning, nlp
+tags: machine learning, natural language processing
 layout: post
 date: 2019-11-12 03:31:00 -0400
 comments: true
 category: blog
-description: describe
+description:
 lang: en

 ---

-# Point Forward: The Job Description Hacker

 As the DSI course winds to a close, I've set out to produce a NLP-based model that should "hack" a job description and returns the top most words one should use in their job search efforts (in this case me!).